openmpf/openmpf.github.io/docs/docs/Python-Batch-Component-API.md

 EXPORT_MPF_COMPONENT = MyComponent
 ```
-The component executor looks for a module-level variable named `EXPORT_MPF_COMPONENT` to specify which class
+The Component Executor looks for a module-level variable named `EXPORT_MPF_COMPONENT` to specify which class
 is the component.

 **4\.
 Optional: Create the plugin package for non-Docker deployments:**